 Action Item No. 5: Contact the Post Office

-If you have reason to believe the identity thief may have submitted a fraudulent change-of-address to the post office or has used the U.S. mail to commit the fraud against you, contact the Postal Inspection Service, which is the law enforcement and security branch of the post office.
+If you have reason to believe the identity thief may have submitted a fraudulent change-of-address to the post office, contact the Postal Inspection Service, which is the law enforcement and security branch of the post office.

-Two Cents, the financial advice section of the Lifehacker website, also provided some general tips for what to do in the event of a data breach that planners, suppliers or attendees may find useful.
+Editor's Note: Lifehacker also provided some general tips for what to do in the event of a data breach that planners, suppliers or attendees may find useful.

 Related Reading on Risk Management From Meetings Today: